PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 Success #1 has to happen immediately.
 Installing and then running your first GUI program.
 FIVE minutes is the target.
 The Pip install is under 1 minute.
 Depending on your IDE and development environment, running your first piece of code could be a copy, paste, and run.
 This isn't a joke target; it's for real serious.

-> Beginers and Advanted Together
+> Beginers and Advanced Together

-Design an interface that both the complete beginner can understand and use that has enough depth that an advanced programmer can make some very nice looking GUIs amd not feel like they're playing with a "toy".
+Design an interface that both the complete beginner can understand and use that has enough depth that an advanced programmer can make some very nice looking GUIs and not feel like they're playing with a "toy".

 > Success After Success